StakeSquid/graphprotocol-testnet-docker/README.md

     This means that one of your rules has `allocationAmount null` — usually I've seen this being the `global` rule missing a value.

     To get rid of it, set `graph indexer rules set global allocationAmount 0.01`

+-   **How to see what subgraphs are available for indexing**

+    You see all available subgraphs in dashboard graphql.

+    To convert subgraph id to ipfs hash you can use script ```subgraph_convert.py```